 The questions dealt directly with two of the three candidates.
 Regard to "tension" between the selectmen and the Treasurer's office, Miller asked what each candidate would do to ensure the public knows the office is operating efficiently.

-Luca admitted to "contentious moments" between
+Luca admitted to "contentious moments" between the elected officials.

 "Cooperation" between departments "is a two way street," answered Gintner.
 "I've always cooperated with all of the other departments.
 Anytime they've asked me for information, I've given it to them."